ResursBank/ResursBank.github.io/docs/testing/index.md

 # Testing

-> TESTING IN PRODUCTION ENVIRONMENTSAvoid running tests in the live
+> TESTING IN PRODUCTION ENVIRONMENTS Avoid running tests in the live
 > environment.
 Read more below.Usually representatives and integrators
 > are tempted to run tests in the live enviroment.
 Please don't The main
 > consequence is that credit applications are made and these are saved